-By Nader Rastgoftar, DDS, General Dentist at Health Partnership Clinic
+By Nader Rastgoftar, DDS, Dental Director and General Dentist at Health Partnership Clinic

 Did you know that cavities (tooth decay) are one of the most common chronic diseases of childhood in the United States?

 According to the Centers for Disease Control and Prevention (CDC), about one in five (20 percent) children aged five to 11 years have at least one untreated decayed tooth.
 The percentage of children and adolescents aged five to 19 years with untreated cavities is twice as high for children from low-income households (25 percent) compared with children from higher-income households (12 percent).

 June is Oral Health Month, and it is a perfect time to remind parents about the importance of brushing and flossing.
 These two steps can limit cavities and keep children smiling.

 Poor oral health can have a detrimental effect on children’s quality of life, their performance at school, and their success later in life.
 Cavities are preventable and ensuring that students have the preventive oral health services they need in school is important in helping them stay healthy and ready to learn.

 At Health Partnership Clinic, we provide school-based portable dental care to Title One schools in Olathe and Shawnee Mission School Districts and Head Start programs.
 In these locations, we see children who don’t have a dental home or have not seen a dentist in more than a year.
 We provide dental screenings and sealants.
 Dental sealants prevent cavities for many years.
 Children aged six to 11 without sealants have almost three times more first molar cavities than children without sealants.